AHamamd150/Multi-Scale-Transformer-encoder/README.md

 # Multi-Scale Cross-Attention Transformer Encoder for Event Calssification

  &emsp; A Transformer encoder model that incorporates different scale information via a multi-modal network with self and cross-attention layers.
-The package is based on arXiv:XXXX [hep-ph].
+The package is based on arXiv:2401.00452 [hep-ph].
 The current version of the package is very generic and spans three configurations as follows:

 * Model_1: Transformer model with a single input and self-attention heads.
 * Model_2: Transformer model with three inputs; each input is followed by transformer layers with self-attention heads, and the output is fed to transformer layers with cross-attention heads.